It's a competitive field to work in, but if you're hoping to start a career in the public sector the right skills could work to your advantage

 1. Problem solving and critical thinking

-'Public sector employers need graduates who can explore the root cause of problems, use their critical analysis skills to understand complex phenomena and can offer and implement solutions,' explains Dr Jennifer Law, principle lecturer BA Public Services at the University of South Wales.
+'Public sector employers need graduates who can explore the root cause of problems, use their critical analysis skills to understand complex phenomena and offer and implement solutions,' explains Dr Jennifer Law, principal lecturer of BA Public Services at the University of South Wales.
 'Students can develop these skills in a range of ways through academic study, helping to run a student society, being a course representative or through work experience.'

 3. The ability to influence others through reasoned argument

 'Verbal skills are essential because, while people read reports, actual decisions are made through discourse in meetings, whether on a one-to-one basis or in large committees,' says Dr Hans Schlappa, programme director MSc Leadership and Management in Public Services at the Hertfordshire Business School.
 'Being able to synthesise complex information and express your own interpretation of this in a clear and coherent way is the skill that opens the door to the top in this sector.'
 You can practice constructing a reasoned argument and communicating your opinions effectively by joining your university's debating society.